kalxas/rasdaman/doc/main/02_inst-guide.rst

 On every machine hosting rasdaman servers a separate manager has to run.
 The manager maintains an authorization file, ``$RMANHOME/etc/rasmgr.auth``.
-It should not be changed by the ad­min­ist­rat­or, as they are generated, maintained, and overwritten by the manager.
+It should not be changed by the administrator, as they are generated, maintained, and overwritten by the manager.

 .. _figure4: